fortman/pre-commit-prometheus/README.md

 # pre-commit-prometheus

-Pre commit checks for prometheus config and rule files
+Pre commit checks for valid syntax of [prometheus](https://prometheus.io) config and rule files

-This is a plugin for [pre-commit](https://pre-commit.com) that will run various ruby tools for linting and testing.
+This is a plugin for [pre-commit](https://pre-commit.com)

 ### Usage

 To lint Prometheus Rules files, use the `prometheus-rules` hook.
 Make sure to filter files passed to hook by defining the `files` section

     - repo: https://github.com/fortman/pre-commit-prometheus
-      rev: v1.0.o
+      rev: v1.0.1
       hooks:
       - id: check-rules
         stages: [commit]